MystenLabs/sui/doc/src/contribute/index.md

 ## See our roadmap

 Sui is evolving quickly.
-See our [roadmap](https://github.com/MystenLabs/sui/blob/main/DEVX_ROADMAP.md) for the planned updates over the next 30 days.
+See our [Developer Experience Roadmap](https://github.com/MystenLabs/sui/blob/main/DEVX_ROADMAP.md) for the planned updates over the next 30 days.

 ## Join the community